-When a Japanese bank or a branch of a foreign bank intends to operate an agency or intermediary service (a foreign bank agency service) for a foreign bank, it is necessary, in principle, to obtain the approval of the FSA.
+When a Japanese bank or a branch of a foreign bank intends to operate an agency or intermediary service (a foreign bank agency service) for a foreign bank, in most cases it is necessary to obtain the approval of the FSA.
 Such approval is required for each foreign bank that acts as a contractor (individual authorisation system).
-In this amendment, as a special exception to the individual authorisation system, a comprehensive authorisation system was introduced at the level of the foreign bank group including the bank acting as an outsourcing entity.
+In the relevant amendment, as a special exception to the individual authorisation system, a comprehensive authorisation system was introduced at the level of the foreign bank group including the bank acting as an outsourcing entity.